Home Chapter 1 Chapter 2 Chapter 3 Progress

 After an incense time, Xie Lian stepped back into the bedroom.
 The panic from earlier lay neatly folded away.
 He refused to let Hua Cheng catch even a shadow of it.
 Whatever storm he’d stirred up in his own head—water under the bridge, he told himself, though he didn’t want to think about that either.

 Hua Cheng was there, as expected, lying on the mattress above the covers.
-One knee was propped up, a casual pose that made the book in his hand look more like a prop than anything he truly read.
-The moment Xie Lian entered, that half-hearted interest vanished.
-In a single fluid motion, Hua Cheng set the book aside and shifted to the edge of the bed.
+One knee was propped up, the book in his hand more a prop than anything he truly read.
+Ruoye was curled lightly around his arm, a small, quiet presence that made Xie Lian’s lips twitch in a faint frown before he could stop it.
+The moment Xie Lian fully entered, Hua Cheng’s half-hearted attention vanished.
+In one smooth motion, he set the book aside and shifted to the edge of the bed.
+Ruoye had slipped away in the process, perhaps to seek E-ming.

 Xie Lian approached with measured steps and sat down beside him—close enough to be near, far enough to give himself room to breathe.
 For a quiet beat, neither moved until Hua Cheng angled toward him.
 Xie Lian noticed Hua Cheng’s pale hand tapping his own lap, a gentle invitation.